Public Safety Power Shutoffs and Related Outages

 Two factors drove the larger de-energized area on Friday, Dec.
 19.

 Second, wind on Wednesday caused damage to some power lines.
-While crews restored service quickly, damage created additional concern going into Friday due to the cumulative stress on the system and the increased severity of the forecasted winds.
+While crews were able to restore service, damage created additional concern going into Friday due to the cumulative stress on the system and the increased severity of the forecasted winds.

 Wind speed is only one of several factors considered when assessing wildfire risk.
 Wind direction and angle are equally important, as both influence the force placed on power lines.
 Xcel uses detailed modeling and meteorological data to evaluate the likelihood that a line could fail under specific conditions.

 Another critical factor is fire behavior.
 Xcel’s risk models consider nearby fuels such as grasses and trees, current drought conditions, temperature and humidity levels, and what could be in the path of a fire if one were to start.
 In previous decades, winter wind events were more likely to occur over snow-covered ground, with vegetation less receptive to fire.
-A changing climate is reducing that buffer.
 Warmer temperatures are delaying snowfall, drying out vegetation, and extending dangerous fire conditions further into winter.

 Risks have changed significantly over the past 10 to 20 years.
 Trees across the region are increasingly stressed by drought and disease, making them more likely to fail during high winds and contribute to fire spread.
 At the same time, growth into wildland areas has placed more people and structures at risk.
 This heightened danger is evident not only in Colorado, with fires such as Marshall and Waldo Canyon, but across the western United States.
-Historically, failures to de-energize power lines during extreme conditions have been a leading cause of some of the most catastrophic wildfires.
+Failures to de-energize power lines during extreme conditions have been a leading cause of some of the most catastrophic wildfires in recent years.

 Substantial damage occurred due to the high winds.
 Throughout Boulder, there were damaged trees and limbs, as well as other flying debris that struck power lines.
 Several power poles were broken.
 The system will also shut the power off if lines begin to oscillate or slap around, since this can lead to arching and sparks.